 The evening begins at approximately 9:30pm with the Marchas Populares parade, which starts at the top of the Marques de Pombal square and flows down the main street of Avenida da Liberdade where they end in Rossio Plaza.
 These very colorful and glitzy folk marches have been occurring since the 18th century, but during the beginning of Portugal’s reign of dictatorship in the 1930’s, the government decided to use the festivities to express their poor, frugal lifestyle of tradition and nationalism.
-Thus in 1932 began the competitions between Lisbon neighborhoods to win the award for best march, and they’re just as fiercely competitive today, planning and rehearsing many months in advance during which they choose a new theme for their costumes and displays each year.
+Thus in 1932 began the competitions between Lisbon neighborhoods to win the award for the best march, and they’re just as fiercely competitive today, planning and rehearsing many months in advance during which they choose a new theme for their costumes and displays each year.
 The marches are broadcasted live on TV, and this year, the competition was so fierce that the losing neighborhood hit the streets the following day in costume, claiming the judging was unfair!

 Historically, people ate foods associated with poverty, which meant pork and sardines.
-Sardine’s popularity was as a result of not only Santo Antonio’s legendary “sermon to the fish” in Padua – eventually renowned as the patron saint of fishermen, but also because the high season for sardines.
+Sardine’s popularity was as a result of not only Santo Antonio’s legendary “sermon to the fish” in Padua – eventually renowned as the patron saint of fishermen, but also because it is the high season for sardines.
 The cut of pork traditionally used is called entremeada, and is considered the fattiest and poorest cut of ribs you’ll get your hands on.
 Both the pork and sardines are grilled outside and can be savored just about anywhere in Lisbon, slapped on a bun (referred to as Sardinha no Pão and Entremeada no Pão) and consumed with sangria or beer, which flows like water on Santo Antonio.

 Of the several downtown neighborhoods that have huge participation on the Eve of Santo Antonio, Alfama has always been the most popular!
 Annually, its decorations are the said to be the most extravagant, their food and drink stands the most abundant, and their music concerts the most plentiful.